fkooman/php-oauth-as/README.md

 The API for managing the authorization server supports the `http://php-oauth.net/entitlement/manage` entitlement in order to be able to modify application registrations.
-If for instance the authentication backend supports the users `admin`, `fkooman` and `demo` and you want to give the user with the ID `admin` the entitlement to manage the application registrations, you would put that in `config/entitlements.json`:
+If for instance the authentication backend has a user `admin` and you want to give this user the entitlement to manage the application registrations, you would put that in `config/entitlements.json`:

     {
         "admin": [